 Aurora is a tiny town located in the state of West Virginia.
 With a population of 200 people and just one neighborhood, Aurora is the 253rd largest community in West Virginia.
-Much of the housing stock in Aurora was built prior to World War II, making it one of the older and more historic towns in the country.
+Aurora has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Aurora is a blue-collar town, with 60.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Aurora, you'll notice that it is more blue-collar than most other communities in America.
+60.22% of Aurora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aurora is a town of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Aurora who work in community and social services (30.11%), healthcare (9.68%), and office and administrative support (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Aurora is worth considering.